Tran-Research-Group/tran-research-group.github.io/README.md

 Add a new news item by creating a new `/_posts/news-name.md` file (use `/docs/templates/research-project.md` as a template).

+## Updating the publications page

+Update the publications page by exporting a `papers.bib` file with the desired publications.
+If using Zotero, export using the native Zotero export function, not BetterBibTeX.
+Items with a DOI entry will show a DOI button; if the DOI entry link contains "arXiv", an arXiv button will be shown instead.
+Items with a URL entry will show a PDF button.

 # Installation

 1. Install [Jekyll](https://jekyllrb.com/docs/installation/) (if needed).
 The installation should include Ruby, Bundler, and Jekyll.
 I would suggest a local install.